olivierots/kubernetes-intro/README.md

 === kubernetes-intro ===

-introductory Kubernetes course on Udemy: https://www.udemy.com/course/kubernetes-fast-track/ Below are few things that i've learnrt
+introductory Kubernetes course on Udemy: https://www.udemy.com/course/kubernetes-fast-track/ Below are few things that i've learnt

 Docker & kubernetes goes hand in hand.
 Kubernetes helps you manage containerized apps in diff envs (physical, cloud & VMs).
 Docker is used as the container runtime and kubernestes as the platform to deploy the images